 d.
 Carry a hand or portable fan with you

 4. HOT Surfaces: Rails, door handles, carts, etc. can pose a burn and/or fall risk,

 a.
 Touch the surface before your Senior to ensure it is not too hot

 5. Dehydration; Can come on quickly and may compromise a Senior mentally as well as physically.

 a.
-Solution: Thinking ahead of an activity, outing or summer event, being prepared and flexible to change, and staying alert can avoid the dangers to Seniors associated with hot summer days.
+Thinking ahead of an activity, outing or summer event, being prepared and flexible to change, and staying alert can avoid the dangers to Seniors associated with hot summer days.